 Finally, an adult who shares nude or sexual photos of another adult without his or her permission or who sends unwanted sexts to another person could be charged with harassment or sued in civil court for causing emotional distress or other damage.
 One common scenario is revenge porn—for example, when an ex-boyfriend who distributes private photos in an effort to get back at his ex-girlfriend.

 Penalties for crimes relating to sexting can be harsh, especially if a minor or image of a minor is involved.

 Child pornography laws can be very harsh; many impose years in prison for each image.
 Furthermore, in almost all states, adults convicted of child pornography offenses are required to register as sex offenders.
 Sex offenders must provide their personal information to police officers, who may make the information public.
 Failing to register when required to do so is also a crime.
 Finally, registered sex offenders may be banned from certain jobs (such as teaching) or even from living near a park or playground.

 Child enticement laws can also be very harsh, and the crime is often punishable by long prison terms.
 Usually, child enticement convictions also result in sex offender registration.

-Obscenity and harassment laws vary greatly.
-In some states, these crimes are misdemeanors (punishable in most states by up to one year in jail).
-In other states, these crimes may be felonies (punishable by one year or more in state prison).
+Obscenity laws vary greatly.
+In some states, disseminating obscenity to a minor is a misdemeanor (punishable in most states by up to one year in jail).
+In other states, the crime could be a felony (punishable by one year or more in state prison).
 States' requirements on sex offender registration also differ for obscenity convictions.